Sosúa

-Sosúa is a beach town in the Puerto Plata province of the Dominican Republic approximately 4 mi from the Gregorio Luperón International Airport in San Felipe de Puerto Plata.
+Sosúa is a beach town and municipality in the Puerto Plata Province of the Dominican Republic.
+The Gregorio Luperón International Airport is located in the western part of the municipality.

 The town is divided into three sectors: El Batey, which is the main tourist section and on the east side of the main beach (Playa Sosúa); Los Charamicos, on the west end of the beach; north of them, toward the airport, is Sosúa Abajo.

 Sosua is accessed primarily by Camino Cinco, or Highway 5, which runs the country's northern coastline.

 History

 The town of Sosúa was officially founded by Jewish refugees fleeing from Nazi Germany.
-At the 1938 Evian Conference, Rafael Trujillo offered to accept up to 100,000 Jewish refugees; about 800 German and Austrian Jewish refugees received visas issued by the Dominican government between 1940 and 1945 and settled in Sosúa.
+At the 1939 Evian Conference, Rafael Trujillo offered to accept up to 100,000 Jewish refugees; about 800 German and Austrian Jewish refugees received visas issued by the Dominican government between 1940 and 1945 and settled in Sosúa.
 An agreement was made between Trujillo and Jewish businessmen in New York City.
-The government provided the settlers with land and resources with which they created a food factory and company named Productos Sosúa still in existence today.
+The government provided the settlers with land and resources with which they created a food factory and company named Productos Sosúa.

 Descendants of the original Jewish settlers still live in Sosúa; among them is the former mayor Ilana Neumann.
 They remain an important segment of the community and maintain a synagogue and a museum.

-Most of the descendants of the refugees have migrated to the United States.
-Some families remained and established inns and bed and breakfasts, which were first visited by former refugees.
+In January 2026, the local government said that it will invest RD$50 million in the renovations and improvements to the Jewish Museum and attached synagogue.
+In August 2026, President Luis Abinader announced plans for a new museum building.